driesvints/vat-calculator/README.md

 #### Use a different form selector
 Use `VATCalculator.init('#my-selector')` to initialize the live calculation on a different form.

+#### Trigger calculation manually
+Call `VATCalculator.calculate()` to trigger the calculation manually.
+For example when you change the `data-amount` attribute on your form.

 <a name="preconfigured-routes" />
 ### Preconfigured routes